julienvollering/DSMdepth/ms/ms.md

 Our findings show that terrain-derived variables, particularly elevation and Multi-Resolution Valley Bottom Flatness, provide predictive value for peat depth mapping within peatland extents.
 In contrast, airborne radiometric data showed little to no predictive value at either of two study sites, likely due to the large footprint of airborne sensors relative to the fine-scale variation in peat depths.

-The best models achieved mean absolute errors of 56--60 cm against mean depths of 119--126 cm, and explained approximately one-third of the variation in peat depth across landscapes with with aggregate peatland areas of 1.5--15.3 km^2^.
+The best models achieved mean absolute errors of 56--60 cm against mean depths of 119--126 cm, and explained approximately one-third of the variation in peat depth across landscapes with aggregate peatland areas of 1.5--15.3 km^2^.
 Though field measurements remain necessary for local, detailed assessments of peat depth, digital soil maps at 10 m resolution can provide valuable information for landscape-scale planning and regional carbon assessments.
 The models' tendency to underpredict the deepest peats has important practical implications, making them more suitable for precautionary screening than comprehensive coverage.
 As Norway and other nations pursue nature-based climate solutions, these findings highlight both the potential and limitations of remote sensing for peatland carbon mapping.